 Javier Asensio is Regional Director of Latin America.
 He coordinates the activities of IFPI’s affiliated industry associations across Latin America, working to expand its record company members’ performance rights and help develop the digital marketplace in the region.
-He assumed the role in 2011 after previously serving as IFPI Latin America’s Director of Performance Rights, when he oversaw a seven-fold increase in performance rights revenues over the previous decade.
+He assumed the role in 2011 after previously serving as IFPI Latin America’s Director of Performance Rights.
 Prior to joining IFPI, Asensio headed the performers’ collecting society in Spain.

 Chief Technology Officer

-Richard Gooch is Chief Technology Officer at IFPI.
+Dr. Richard Gooch is Chief Technology Officer at IFPI.
 He works on different music industry and metadata initiatives.
-Gooch also delivers technology leadership and advice on a wide range of policy issues.
-He rejoined IFPI to take up the new post in 2013, having previously worked for the organisation between 1999 and 2007.
-In the interim, Gooch worked providing technology services to the global oil and gas industry.
-Gooch is a Chartered Engineer, holds a PhD in engineering mathematics and has an extensive list of patents and publications to his name.
+Richard also delivers technology leadership and advice on a wide range of policy issues.
+He rejoined IFPI to take up the post in 2013, having previously worked for the organisation between 1999 and 2007.
+In the interim, Richard worked providing technology services to the global oil and gas industry.

 Chief Financial Officer

 John Nolan is chief financial officer at IFPI.
-He is responsible for the management of the organisation’s financial and support functions and advises the chief executive and board on all financial planning, financial risks, strategic matters relating to budget management, cost-benefit analysis, forecasting needs and the securing of funding.
-John has helped restructure IFPI’s operations to better support the rapidly evolving recording industry and driven efficiencies in its operations.
+He is responsible for IFPI’s global revenue data for the recorded music industry, global chart issues and management of the organisation’s operational and financial support functions.
 Prior to joining IFPI in 2007, John worked for IT and management consultancy company Logica (now CGI) and for Ernst & Young, one of the world’s largest accounting and professional services firms.